Ephemeral Folk Art Figure of the Scarecrow kind original photograph circa 1890 collection Jim Linderman

 I am thrilled to know an exhibition of Mr. Campbell's paintings is to be on exhibit starting August 27 at the Art Cellar Gallery in Banner Elk, North Carolina in conjunction with what looks to be a fascinating and remarkable biography written by his brother.
 HOWARD CAMPBELL AND THE ART OF WOODROW HILL.
 There is a free preview of the book HERE.
 I eagerly await both.
 In a perfect example of consistency, Howard's meticulous paintings mirror both his interest in the authentic material culture of his world and his love of quirky things.
 I have purchased a copy of the book, as I am a collector and collectors spend money if they have any.
 Howard told me that once.
 I happen to have just the amount needed, and while it is pricey my only regret is that he can't sign it.
 It would give me an excuse to see him.
 That the show is in Banner Elk is appropriate, as once in a while, Howard would truck down some smalls and put them in an antique booth there.

 He served in the Navy.
 His bathtub was hand built of stones from the mountain below his house, and he listened to the radio, bluegrass usually, from a space taller than the towers which broadcast it.

 The Art Cellar Gallery, which is exhibiting the paintings of Woodrow Hill August 27 to September 27, 2014 is HERE

-A book of Howard Campbell's drawings done in 1974 titled CAMPBELL THE BARBARIAN published in conjuction with Howard Campbell and the art of Woodrow Hill is HERE
+A book of drawings done in 1974 titled CAMPBELL THE BARBARIAN published in conjunction with Howard Campbell and the art of Woodrow Hill is HERE

 HOWARD CAMPBELL AND THE ART OF WOODROW HILL is available HERE